ShannonNaidoo01/terraform-region-new/README.md

-# Terraform Configuration for Azure Policy
+# Terraform Configuration for Azure Policy Regions

 ## Explanation of the Code